-A cherry tree in flower dances its way across spring to come into fruit in early summer.
+A cherry tree (Prunus spp.) in flower dances its way across spring to come into fruit in early summer.
+Knowing how and when to prune a cherry tree helps keep your fruit tree healthy and beautiful.
 Backyard growers often ignore pruning, not wanting to deprive the tree of some of its magic.
 Proper pruning, however, not only increases the tree's productivity but also improves the quality of its fruit and the number of its flowers.
-Appropriate trimming opens up the tree canopy to light, critical for cherry blossom development and optimal cherry set, flavor and quality
+Appropriate trimming opens up the tree canopy to light, critical for cherry blossom development and optimal cherry set, flavor and quality.

-Select permanent scaffold branches -- the cherry tree's main side branches -- if you have not already done so.
+Select permanent scaffold branches, which are the cherry tree's main side branches, if you have not already done so.
 Choose scaffold branches that spiral around the cherry tree's trunk, spaced 6 to 12 inches apart.
 Clip off competing branches, as well as limbs that start in the outer area of the canopy and cross back through the center.
 Retain branches that grow from the center of the canopy outward.
-Prune low-growing branches so they do not touch the ground.
+Prune low-growing branches so they don't touch the ground.

 Adopt good pruning habits that encourage cuts to heal quickly on your cherry tree, preventing disease and insect infection.
 Make cuts flush with the adjacent branch without leaving stubs.
 Angle horizontal cuts so that water runs off the cut surface.
-Use cherry "wound compounds" for aesthetic reasons, but realize that they do not promote healing.
+You can use cherry "wound compounds" for aesthetic reasons, but realize that they don't promote healing.

-Prune cherry trees sparingly in the summer, only to eliminate upright and vigorous current growth.
+Prune cherry trees sparingly in the summer, only pruning to eliminate upright and vigorous current growth.
 Remove entire shoots back to side shoots.
-Do not prune heavily in the summer.
+Don't prune heavily in the summer when you do need to prune.
 Cherry trees store their energy in the branches and leaves during summer months, so summer pruning reduces the tree's energy supplies.
 Conclude summer pruning in July to minimize the potential for winter injury.